emersonrp/fallout.bas/README.md

 Your mileage may vary;  if you want to do this on a real TRS-80 and don't have access to a FreHD, you'll likely need to use one of the other schemes mentioned above to get ``fallout.txt`` onto the machine.

-``fallout.txt`` is in "mac" format with respect to EOL characters, which is the same format the TRS-80 used.
-If you save it with any other EOL format, the TRS-80 will likely barf when you transfer it over and try to use it.
+``fallout.txt`` is in "mac" format with respect to EOL characters[^2], which is the same format the TRS-80 used.
+If you edit locally and save it with any other EOL format, the TRS-80 will likely barf when you transfer it over and try to use it.

-<i>vim users on non-Macs:  Add "set ffs=mac,unix,dos" to your vimrc to make vim do the right thing when editing it locally (this won't work in an in-file modeline for bootstrapping reasons).</i>
+<i>vim users on non-Macs:  Add </i>``set ffs=mac,unix,dos``<i> to your .vimrc to make vim do the right thing when editing it locally (this won't work in an in-file modeline for bootstrapping reasons).</i>

 ### "This is awesome!"